Security remains ramped up outside U.S. Supreme Court following Roe v. Wade reversal - NewsBreak

 “I’m really grateful that many states have already preemptively made moves to protect unborn lives in their states,” said Herb Geraghty, Executive Director of Rehumanize International.
 “I also recognize there are several states where the unborn are still at risk.”

-For pro-abortion rights supports, the court’s ruling has led to fear for the future.
+For abortion rights supporters, the court’s ruling has led to fear for the future.

-“We need to be protecting our children and their future and reproductive rights are human rights,” said Jessica Bauer Walker, a pro-abortion rights protester from Buffalo, NY.
-“We can’t see a future like this for our country and especially for our daughters and our young people.”
+“We need to be protecting our children and their future, and reproductive rights are human rights,” said Jessica Bauer Walker, a abortion rights protester from Buffalo, New York.
+“We can’t see a future like this for our country, and especially for our daughters and our young people.”

 Walker and her 15-year-old daughter held signs outside the U.S. Supreme Court calling for reproductive freedom.